virtual-disk-array/vda_doc/source/Introduction.rst

 ^^^^^^^^^^^^^^^^^
 A vd is a `logical volume <https://spdk.io/doc/logical_volumes.html#lvol>`_ allocated from pd.
 And it is exported as an NVMeOF target.
-It stores the actual data of the virtual disk arrays.
+It stores the data of the virtual disk arrays.

 Controller (cntlr)
 ^^^^^^^^^^^^^^^^^^